barkisnet/barkis/docs/validators/validator-setup.md

 ## Participate in Genesis as a Validator

 ::: warning
-The genesis ceremony for the Cosmos Hub mainnet is closed.
+The genesis ceremony for the BarkisNet mainnet is closed.
 Please skip to the next section.
 :::

 If you want to participate in genesis as a validator, you need to justify that you have some stake at genesis, create one (or multiple) transactions to bond this stake to your validator address, and include this transaction in the genesis file.

-Your `cosmosvalconspub` can be used to create a new validator by staking tokens.
+Your `barkisvalconspub` can be used to create a new validator by staking tokens.
 You can find your validator pubkey by running:

 ```bash
 barkisd tendermint show-validator